embox/embox-docs/README.md

-# embox-docs - markdown documentations for Embox
+# embox-docs - markdown documentation for Embox

 For Arch Linux:
 ```